 - Once your hair is completely dry, section the hair again.

-- Move the flat iron slowly downward towards the end but not so slow as to burn the hair.
+- Move the small tooth comb and flat iron slowly down towards the end of your hair, but not to slow where you see smoke coming from your hair.

 - The goal is to achieve the straightness desired with one pass of the flat iron.
 More than one pass significantly increases the risk of damaging the hair.

-- This method can last up to a week provided the hair is protected while sleeping.
+- This method can last up to two weeks provided the hair is protected while sleeping.
 This is done by smoothing and wrapping the hair around the head, then secured with a satin scarf or head wrap.

 - There are also a couple of methods to straighten hair without heat.
 This is ideal if you’re wanting to straighten hair without damage.

 - It takes a bit more time but is also very effective.
-After washing the hair with a hair straightening shampoo, apply your favorite conditioner.
+After washing the hair with a sulfate free shampoo, apply your favorite conditioner.

 - Allow the hair to air dry.
-If you’re going to be sleeping while allowing your hair to dry, putting your hair into twists or other protective style is recommended to prevent tangling.
+If you’re going to be sleeping while allowing your hair to dry, placing your hair into twists or four large braids, is recommended to prevent tangling.

-- Once the hair is completely dry, the hair can either be rolled in rollers or smoothed around the head and wrapped with plastic wrap.
-If either of this hair straightening treatments is done, it’s suggested that a straightening cream, hair straightening mask or gel be used.
+- Once the hair is completely dry, the hair can be placed in large rollers then smoothed around the head and wrapped with plastic wrap.
+If this method is used, it’s suggested that a oil sheen or roller set foam be used.

-- If you want to use rollers, choose rollers that are small enough for the length of the hair to wrap around if possible.
+- If you want to use rollers, be sure to choose rollers that are small enough for the length of the hair to wrap around if possible.

 Straighten Natural Hair with A Blow Dryer

-If you want to straighten natural hair with a blow dryer, having the proper tools can make a difference with the finished results.
-Because heated styling tools often damage the hair, it’s important to protect it by applying a heat protectant.
-Heat protectants help reduce damage caused by heated styling tools and can leave your hair feeling silky and smooth.
+If you want to straighten your natural hair with a blow dryer, having the proper tools can make a difference with the finished results.
+Heated styling tools often damage the hair, it’s important to protect it by applying a heat protectant.
+Heat protectants help reduce damage caused by heated styling tools and will leave your hair feeling silky and smooth.

-Depending on the texture of your hair, you may first need to divide your hair into sections and apply the protectant to each section.
-The other must-have tool for straightening your hair with a blow dryer is a flat paddle brush.
-This type of brush has a flat and wide base and is specifically designed to help straighten the hair.
+Divide your hair into sections and apply the protectant to each section.
+The other must-have tool for straightening your hair with a blow dryer is a flat paddle brush if your hair is long enough otherwise a small tooth comb works just fine.

-To use a paddle brush with a hair dryer, put the hair dryer nozzle close to the bristles of the brush.
-Beginning at the ends of your hair, move the dryer and brush together to the roots of the hair.
+To use a paddle brush with a hair dryer, place the hair dryer nozzle close to the bristles of the brush.
+Beginning at the ends of your hair, move the dryer and brush together up toward the roots of the hair.
 It is not a good idea to leave the hair dryer in one spot for too long.
 Doing so damages the hair quickly.
-Instead, move at a medium pace, working each section of hair until all the hair is dry.
+Instead, move at a medium pace, working each section until all the hair is dry.